michaelcoyote/michaelcoyote.github.io/_posts/2015-10-12-playing-with-prose.md

 I'm still not clear on how to "publish" I do see an "unpublished" at the top right corner, but after the "drafts" vs. "posts" thing, I'm kinda not wanting to touch it without a commit first.

+The publish button does set the publish metadata to true, but it dosen't actually include the needed metadata to publish.
+There's a place to do this by hand.
+This needs to be better for a non-technical user to be able to navagate.

+Ideally I'd like to see a workflow like so:
+1. Prompt for the post title
+	1. create the filename from the post title
+    2. put the title in the metadata
+2. inital commit with the post set to unpublished
+3. write with save/commit as desired
+4. publish
+	1. propmpt for tags
+    2. prompt for other metadata like summary
+    3. final commit